Keeping our Patients and Staff Safe

 - WMG is using secure and encrypted telemedicine capabilities to ensure patient privacy.

-- We have resumed elective procedures that do not require an overnight stay.
+- We have resumed all elective procedures.

 - To minimize exposure, we are screening all elective surgery patients preoperatively.

 - If patients are exhibiting symptoms consistent with COVID-19, they will be asked to reschedule their procedure.

 - Any essential caregiver accompanying a patient will also be screened.

 - Pediatric patients – one parent or caregiver with a child